mauho/PCP-Vertiefung-Python/README.md

 - Yield
 - Zen of Python

 ## Setup
+This project is built and tested with Python version 3.9.
+As for now no special libraries are used thus, the plain Python installation should suffice to run all the code.

 ## Concurrency / Parallelism
 Python and Ruby (and probably some otters) use a Mechanism called **Global Interpreter Lock (GIL)**.
 This mechanism is used to synchronize the execution of threads so that there is only one thread (per process) active at a given time.
 Even if there are multiple CPU cores available only one thread will be active.

-This is still very useful if a program has to deal with a lot of IO which is considered very slow.
-The beneficial part is that all the threads share the same memory space.
+This is useful if a program has to deal with a lot of IO which is considered very slow and while a thread is waiting. for IO to complete, another thread can to it's work.
+All threads share the same memory space.

 On the other hand there is true parallelism by spawning multiple processes (instead of threads).
 These are not affected by the GIL and will be running at the same time if the architecture allows it.
-The downside is that Python needs to copy the whole memory for each process.
-Depending on available resources (Memory) this could lead to issues.
+The downside is that Python needs to copy the whole memory space for each process.
+Depending on available resources (RAM) this could lead to issues.

 ## Duck-Typing